Christoph33one/viks-bakery/README.md

  # Future goals

- - Users can post their own cakes and the winner will get a reward
+ - Users can post their own cakes and the winner will be announced.
+.

- - Users can create a bigger profile with a mehtod to post their special recipes and pictures
+ - Users can create a bigger profile with a method to post their special recipes and pictures.

- - A booking system for users to book a table
+ - A booking system for users to book a table.

- - A booking system for a user to order a cake
+ - A booking system for a user to order a cake.

+- A add new item form for administration to add a new item to the menus.

  # Credits